-Office of Community-Based Learning
+Office of Community-Based Learning Cultivating Community through Collaboration

-We envision a community transformed by faculty, community partners, and students working and learning together to achieve a greater good.
+We envision a community transformed by faculty, staff, community partners, and students learning and collaborating together to achieve greater good.

 What are the values of The Office of Community-Based Learning?